Redis In-Memory Store

-Following are the key areas of differences between YugaByte DB and Redis.
+Following are the key areas of differences between YugaByte DB and Redis In-Memory Store.

 YugaByte DB’s Redis is a persistent database rather than an in-memory cache.
 [While Redis has a check-pointing feature for persistence, it is a highly inefficient operation that does a process fork.
 It is also not an incremental operation; the entire memory state is written to disk causing serious overall performance impact.]

 YugaByte DB’s Redis is an auto sharded, clustered with built-in support for strongly consistent replication and multi-DC deployment flexibility.
 Operations such as add node, remove node are simple, throttled and intent-based and leverage YugaByte’s core engine (YBase) and associated architectural benefits.

 Unlike the normal Redis, the entire data set does not need to fit in memory.
 In YugaByte, the hot data lives in RAM, and colder data is automatically tiered to storage and on-demand paged in at block granularity from storage much like traditional database.